When you buy through our links, we may earn an affiliate commission.

 You wake up in the morning with a notification from your Ring Doorbell.
-You press the notification, watch the recording, and awe at how far technology has come.
-The only problem is that your doorbell fogged up, so you have no idea who was visiting you late at night.
+You press the notification and watch the recording.
+The only problem is your Doorbell fogged up, so you have no idea who was visiting you.

 How to Keep Your Ring Doorbell from Fogging Up